 Outside of work, Tammy spends her time as a mother and wife with her family.
 She also owns horses that she trains and rides and has used in the past for equine therapy.

 Sarah has been with us since 2007.
 In that time she has worn many hats, and is currently our Academic Director.
 She holds a Master’s Degree in Education, and works closely with our Academic Coordinator to help provide a positive and growth orientated environment for all our students.
 She is currently spearheading our accreditation process, working closely with our accrediting organization with the plan to be accredited by Fall 2020.
 Her impact on how our organization runs cannot be overstated and goes far beyond the classroom.

-Outside the office, Sarah is an active member of the community, and a mother of four, five if you count her husband.
+Outside the office, Sarah is an active member of the community, and a mother of four.

 Andy is a dedicated husband and father, who has always put family first.
 After a career of technical and network training, he and his wife came to live in Thompson Falls.
 He continues to tinker with computers and networks, and often provides free help and technical support to our community.